 John B. Stewart practices insurance defense law at Murphy & Manitsas, LLP, in Springfield, Massachusetts.
-He has tried over over 100 cases to a jury verdict, and is experienced in the defense handling of insurance claims in Massachusetts state and federal courts, as well as administrative agencies and appeals.
+He has tried over over 150 cases to a jury verdict, and is experienced in the defense handling of insurance claims in Massachusetts state and federal courts, as well as administrative agencies and appeals.
 He is certified as a Civil Trial Advocate by the National Board of Trial Advocacy, and has coached the National Trial Team and AAJ Trial Team at Western New England College School of Law.
+He was also selected to Massachusetts Super Lawyers.

 Significant cases defended include: